Byzantium/ByzPi/README.md

 ByzPi
 =====

-RaspberryPi port of Byzantium Linux.
+This repository is for the RaspberryPi port of Byzantium Linux, the first milestone of the ISC development grant.